cycloidio/ansible-base/README.md

     path: "/home/admin/.aws"
 ```

-aws credentials file contains be default only the [default] section.
+aws credentials file contains by default only the [default] section.
 If you need to add more:
 ```
 aws_additonal_credentials:
   - name: fooenv